-Thank you for your continued support of U.S. Department of State Educational and Cultural Exchange programs, which are a proven and cost-effective way for the United States to remain internationally competitive, develop American leaders, engage current and future international leaders, and promote American values.
+Thank you for your continued support of U.S. Department of State educational and cultural exchange programs, which are a proven and cost-effective way for the United States to remain internationally competitive, develop American leaders, engage current and future international leaders, and promote American values.
 These programs support the global engagement that is critical to our country's prosperity and security.
-Unfortunately, the President's Fiscal Year 2018 budget blueprint significantly reduces funding for almost all of these programs.
-We request that you continue Congress's long bipartisan support for State Department's exchange programs by maintaining Fiscal Year 2017 funding levels.
+Unfortunately, the President's Fiscal Year 2019 budget blueprint significantly reduces funding for these programs by more than 75 percent from Fiscal Year 2018.
+We request that you continue Congress' long bipartisan support for State Department's educational and cultural exchange programs by maintaining Fiscal Year 2018 funding levels.

-With Congress' support, the range of State Department exchange programs connect emerging leaders, entrepreneurs, youth, educators, and athletes from the United States to others in more than 160 countries around the world, dramatically increasing America's global reach.
-Exchanges are a key instrument in the U.S. foreign policy toolbox and essential to strengthening U.S. global leadership, while building respect and a web of partnerships based on shared interests and mutual ties around the world.
+With Congress' support, a range of State Department exchange programs connect emerging leaders, entrepreneurs, youth, educators, and athletes from the United States to their counterparts in more than 160 countries around the world, dramatically increasing America's global reach.
+Exchanges are a key instrument in the U.S. foreign policy toolbox and essential to strengthening U.S. global leadership, while building respect and partnerships based on shared interests and mutual ties around the world.
 Results repeatedly show that participants visiting the United States through exchange programs return to their home countries with a better impression of our country, the American people, and our values.
 U.S. ambassadors consistently rank exchange programs among the most useful catalysts for long-term political change and mutual understanding.

-To date, there are more than one million alumni of State Department exchange programs.
-Exchange program alumni include more than 395 current and former Heads of State, more than 1,700 cabinet-level ministers, and key leaders from around the world.
+To date, there are more than one million alumni of State Department exchange programs, including hundreds of world leaders, Pulitzer Prize winners, and Nobel Laureates.
+According to the State Department, over 570 current or former heads of government, 64 representatives to the United Nations, and 31 heads of international organizations have been on a State Department exchange program.
 Support from Congress allows the State Department to strategically align its programs with key U.S. foreign policy interests and to facilitate exchange experiences for more than 55,000 American and international exchange participants each year, including:

-Bringing emerging and future leaders - many of them from countries key to U.S. national security interests - to the U.S. on programs like the Future Leaders Exchange (FLEX) Program for high school students from Eurasia; the Kennedy-Lugar Youth Exchange and Study (YES) Program between the U.S. and countries with significant Muslim
+• Bringing emerging and future leaders - many of them from countries key to U.S. national security interests - to the U.S. on programs like the Future Leaders Exchange (FLEX)

-- populations; the Young Leaders Initiatives in Africa, Southeast Asia, and the Americas; and the International Visitor Leadership Program (IVLP); - Engaging students from around the world in the Peer 2 Peer Challenging Extremism program to develop campaigns and social media strategies against extremism; - Supporting international innovation and collaboration in technology through programs like TechWomen and TechGirls; - Expanding opportunities for young Americans, including students receiving Pell Grants, to study abroad through the Benjamin A. Gilman International Scholarship Program; - Continuing to engage students and scholars through the renowned Fulbright Program; and - Engaging and training young professionals through programs such as the Congress-Bundestag Youth Exchange (CBYX);
+Program for high school students from Eurasia; the Kennedy-Lugar Youth Exchange and Study (YES) Program between the U.S. and countries with significant Muslim populations; the Young Leaders Initiatives in Africa, Southeast Asia, and the Americas; and the International Visitor Leadership Program (IVLP);

+- Supporting international innovation and collaboration in technology through programs like TechWomen and TechGirls: - Expanding opportunities for young Americans, including students receiving Pell Grants, to study abroad through the Benjamin A. Gilman International Scholarship Program; - Continuing to engage students and scholars through the renowned Fulbright Program; and - Engaging and training young professionals through programs such as the Congress-Bundestag Youth Exchange (CBYX).